Understanding the householder solar panel consumer: A Markovian model and its societal implications: Markovian models for the Green Energy Transition

-where $w_{\text{soc}}^{i}$ is a positive parameter taking values in the unit interval and indicating how much the agent is influenced by the three factors described above.

-In the previous equation, the symbol $``:="$ means ``defined as" and the function $F:\,[0,1]\rightarrow[0,1]$ is, e.g., the identity function; see Section \ref{sec:numerical_experiments}.
+In the previous equation, $w_{\text{soc}}^{i}$ is a positive random variable taking values in the unit interval and indicating how much the agent is influenced by the three resources described above, the symbol $``:="$ means ``defined as" and the function $F:\,[0,1]\rightarrow[0,1]$ is, e.g., the identity function; see Section \ref{sec:numerical_experiments}.
 At this point, the model assumes that a barrier that prevents the agent from implementing the energy efficiency project (i.e., installing the PVs) is costs/uncertainty about payback.
-In particular, we assume that the probability of passing from $I$ to ``Greens", denoted by $G$, in a time interval $\Delta t \rightarrow 0$ is defined in the following way:

-In the previous equation, $w_{\text{ec}}^{i}$ denotes the importance that agent \textit{i} gives to the economic utility $U_{\text{ec}}$; the latter depends upon $w_{\text{irr}}^{i}$ which captures the bounded rationality of the agent and on $\frac{N_G(X_t)}{N}$, i.e., the fraction of ``Greens" at time $t$.
+In particular, we assume that the probability of passing from $I$ to ``Greens", denoted by $G$, in a time interval $\Delta t \rightarrow 0$ is defined in the following way: In the previous equation, $w_{\text{ec}}^{i}$ denotes the importance that agent \textit{i} gives to the economic utility $U_{\text{ec}}$; the latter depends upon $w_{\text{irr}}^{i}$ which captures the bounded rationality of the agent and on $\frac{N_G(X_t)}{N}$, i.e., the fraction of ``Greens" at time $t$.
 For the computation of the economic utility, we take inspiration from \cite{PSM2015TFSS}.
 We define it in the following way (the explicit dependence on $w_{\text{irr}}^{i}$ and $\frac{N_{G}(X_t)}{N}$ will be detailed below):

-where $pp(i)$ is the \emph{payback period} (or \emph{payback time)} of a specific PV system for agent \textit{i}.
-The payback period is determined by the year in which the \text{NPV} of the PV system turns from negative to positive.
+where $pp(i)$ is the so called \emph{payback period} (or \emph{payback time)} of a specific PV system for agent \textit{i}.
+The payback period is determined by the year in which the Net Present Value (\text{NPV}, henceforth) of the PV system turns from negative to positive.
 More in detail, the \text{NPV} at time $t$ is defined as:

 and it depends on the fraction of ``Greens" at time $t$, $n_G(t):=\frac{N_{G}(X_t)}{N}$\footnote{Henceforth, we will use interchangeably the two notations.} via the discount factor $g^{i}(t, s, n_G(t)))$.
 The discount factor is agent-specific, and it is defined as: